AndrewX1/Ruby-Tutorial/README.md

-Ruby-Tutorial-4
+Ruby-Tutorial-5
 ===============

-The fourth tutorial of the Ruby training at iStockphoto, creating gem and using it in a simple application, in this case I will use the application from tutorial 2
+The fifth tutorial is about testing, using RSPEC and CUCUMBER.
+There is a separate repository with the rspec testing sample code.
+In this branch, I will attempt to test using CUCUMBER.

 ##Functionality Included
 * simple login system using Sorcery gem